 Setting limits for large transfers

 Setting limits for large value transfers is comparatively complex.
 If a payer is transferring online, he/she will first have to register the payee.
-Then go to the transfer settings of the online banking platform, select the settings of large value or “registered payees” transfers and then adjust the limit.
+Then go to the transfer settings of the online banking platform, select the settings of large value or “registered payees” transfers, and then adjust the limit.

 Things to consider for large-value interbank transfers

 Maximum limits are imposed for online large-value interbank transfers.
-If the anticipated transfer amount exceeds the default limit, the payer should register the payee in order to increase the transfer limit.
+If the anticipated transfer amount exceeds the default limit, the payer should register the payee to increase the transfer limit.
 If the newly set limit is still insufficient, the payer may have to split the transfer into multiple transactions, which could increase administrative costs for businesses.
 In such cases, the payer may consider handling the transfer physically at branch offices using promissory notes or money orders.

 Challenges in remitting funds to overseas suppliers

 Remitting funds to overseas suppliers through bank telegraphic transfers often involves complex procedures.
-The remitter has to fill in the information of the recipient (such as bank identifier code, local bank code or international bank account number).
+The remitter has to fill in the information of the recipient (such as bank identifier code, local bank code, or international bank account number).
 Additional information may be required depending on the destination country.
-Countries like mainland China, Egypt, India and Malaysia require the remitter from overseas to specify the purpose of the remittance.
+Countries like mainland China, Egypt, India, and Malaysia require the remitter from overseas to specify the purpose of the remittance.

 Other than major banks, some overseas banks (intermediary banks) may also charge fees, which could be deducted from the remittance or paid by the recipient.
 The cost varies according to whichever overseas bank is chosen by the remitter.